-Dr. Dai has strong research and teaching interests in energy geotechnics, geomaterials characterization, geomechanics, and flow in porous media.
+Dr. Dai has strong research and teaching interests in energy geotechnics, geomaterials characterization, bio-inspired geotechnics, geomechanics, and flow in porous media.
 His group develops innovative testing techniques in combination with advanced numerical modeling to study fundamental properties and BTHMC-coupled processes in soils and rocks at elevated pressure and temperature conditions.
-His research advances the fields of gas hydrate, enhanced geothermal systems, geological carbon sequestration, subsurface drilling/stimulation, and subsurface sensing and monitoring.
+His research has been funded by DOE, NSF, NASA, NETL, IDOT, AECOM, and Leidos.

 - 2017, Spotlight of Research, featured in Fire in the Ice Newsletter, NETL/DOE